Psychologist Office Sound Problem

 I have a psychological office in St. Louis.
 Mostly our clients do not talk loud, however, sometimes our clients are brain injured and they make quite a bit of noise.
 In other rooms, counseling might be going on.
 We are in a three story building with regular tiles above, and when we moved in, they put extra insulation over the wall joists, but I knew that wouldn’t do it.

 We are getting busier, and I don’t know what to do.
-I’m thinking of white noise, I don’t know if we have enough money for new tiles, and I don’t think I want to chance the foam stuff that I would put in, instead of landlord, who would probably nix the whole idea.
+I’m thinking of white noise, I don’t know if we have enough money for new tiles, and I don’t think I want to change the foam stuff that I would put in, instead of the landlord, who would probably nix the whole idea.
 We have four offices that are affected, all about 9×12 or a little larger.
 Do you have any ideas or persons I could contact in st. Louis?
 Or types of companies?
 Or heavy materials that maybe I could put on top of the tiles between the rooms?
 I feel like I can only whisper when I talk about things/people because they might be able to hear us.
 Looking forward to your post.

 C.C.